JanHerca/urantiapedia/output/wikijs/en/article/Nicholas_W_Scalzo/Living_the_Will_of_Our_Father_Part_1.md

 But such, I thought, was for someone as perfect as Jesus, the Son of God.
 This was not possible for me.
 Said I, “Who am I, in this commonplace life, that I should be so blessed to have the Spirit of God speak or even communicate in some small fashion with me?
 I'm not perfect—ask my wife.
 I'm no saint.
 Jesus was a Creator son; I was bom across New York Harbor in Brooklyn on the other side of the Verazzano Bridge.”
 But I knew that as Jesus said, I too was a child of God and the Holy Spirit will testify to it.
 If I accept it, I too am open to hear the divine voice.

-I also leamed that: _This Adjuster did indeed triumph in Jesus' human mind—that mind which in each of life's recurring situations maintained a consecrated dedication to the Father's will, saying, “Not my will, but yours, be done”_ [[UB 109:6.5](/en/The_Urantia_Book/109#p6_5)].
+I also leamed that: _This Adjuster did indeed triumph in Jesus' human mind—that mind which in each of life's recurring situations maintained a consecrated dedication to the Father's will, saying, “Not my will, but yours, be done”_ <a id="a218_231"></a>[[UB 109:6.5](/en/The_Urantia_Book/109#p6_5)].
 It must then be possible then for each of us to consciously know God's will ***in each of life's recurring situations*** as well.

 Why not?
 All we need to do is maintain ***a consecrated dedication to the Father's will***.